wschenk/willschenk.com/content/articles/2020/leveraging_disposability_for_exploration.md

 ## Single binary deploys

 In many ways what Docker gives you is a way to treat everything as a single binary deploy.
 Yes the registry makes it easier, and yes having standard ways to set network ingress and volume access control are also super amazing, but really the part where it shines is the distribution method.
-One of the things that's create about go and (maybe?) rust is that you get the single binary.
-After playing around with a lot of these different packages it really makes things nicer.
+One of the things that's great about go and (maybe?) rust is that you get the single binary.
+After playing around with a lot of these different packaging systems it really makes things nicer.
 Docker helps with that which I think is a reason why it's so popular.

 ## Docker to isolate the build environment

 - `node` projects require that you install `nvm` -- which needs to mess with your environment variables -- and often install stuff in the global name space (though `npx` is helping with that) and then vomit out a `node_modules`.
 - `ruby` projects imply `rbenv` -- which needs to mess with your environment variables -- and then run `bundler` and install the gems who knows where.
-- `python` requires you to install `pip` -- which also mess with your environment variables -- and frankly I don't know where it stashes its stuff.
+- `python` requires you to install `pip` -- which also mess with your environment variables -- and frankly I don't know where it stashes its stuff, seems like `~/.local` and `/.cache` which other things use also.
 - `go` is shifting things around and I think it's getting better with go modules but you still have a (frankly very weird idea) of `GOPATH` that puts everything in one honking workspace that you'll need to isolate.
 - I'm sure there's something similar and exactly as annoying for `rust` and `php` projects but the same techniques should apply.